Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Unstable -homotopy theory in rigid geometry

 We have defined the motivic homotopy $\RigH(-,\Vcal)$ category with coefficients in any presentable category $\Vcal$ (Definition~\ref{RigH--definition}).
 However, it suffices to prove most results on functoriality for coefficients in $\Spc$.
 This eases computations as we can easily reduce ourselves to the case of presheaves and localise accordingly.
 But it is not a drawback as we will see later in Lemma~\ref{lem-effective-coeff} that this implies that also $\RigH(-,\Vcal)$ will satisfy the same functorial properties as $\RigH$.
 This will include the localisation sequence proven in Theorem~\ref{thm-gluing}.

 Let $f\colon S\to T$ be a morphism of rigid spaces.
-Then there is a base change\footnote{Here the fibre product denotes the fibre product for rigid analytic varieties.
+Then there is a base change\footnote{Here the fibre product denotes the fibre product of rigid space.
 On affinoids, this corresponds to the completed tensor product.
 We drop the completion from our notation.} functor

 inducing by precomposition a functor $f_* := b^* \colon \PSh(\SmRig_S) \to \PSh(\SmRig_T)$ which restricts to a functor